 BRSHM does not provide housing for students.
 The Asheville area offers many rental opportunities for those relocating here.
 There are online resources for finding housing as well as local realtors and property managers.

 The Essentials of Herbalism Program is most conducive to commuters.
 If you are planning to commute to class, some students have had luck browsing Airbnb, HelpX, and couchsurfers.com.
-For the Holistic Herbalism Program and the Advanced Clinical Program, the schedule is such that we strongly recommend students live within reasonable commuting distance so that they can participate in scheduled class time and in clinical observation and practice opportunities.
+For the Holistic Herbalism Program, the schedule is such that we strongly recommend students live within reasonable commuting distance so that they can participate in scheduled class time.
+Please note that we do not offer refunds to folks who realize the commute is too far to be sustainable.

 There is no camping on school premises.
 Camping on National Forest land really isn’t a viable option until June and even then it can still be cold at night.
 Do keep in mind if you plan to camp that you need to be entirely self-sufficient.

 We don’t have any job openings available at present but there may be jobs available in the greater Asheville area.
-Please keep in mind that our Holistic Herbalism Program and the Advanced Clinical Program require serious time commitments, so it is best to be prepared and have money saved up when applying for these programs.
+Please keep in mind that our Holistic Herbalism Program requires serious time commitment, so it is best to be prepared and have money saved up when applying for these programs.

 At this time, you DO need a car as the school is not located near any public transportation.
 The school is currently located on CoreyPine’s property in Barnardsville, NC (20 min North of Asheville).
 Please note that he lives on a gravel road, but you do not need 4wd to get to the property.